Murder of Tammy Alexander: Pollen evidence

 Researchers believed the southern California and San Diego region to be the best geographical pollen print match location for the grains from the clothing.
-Based on the pollen evidence and the girl's visible tan lines, forensic researchers suggested that she may have been living in the southwestern United States near San Diego, then traveled (perhaps by hitchhiking) through the Sierra Nevada mountains, where spruce and birch grow, passing through Reno, Nevada and eventually across the country to upstate New York.
+Based on the pollen evidence and the girl's visible tan lines, forensic researchers suggested that she may have been living in the southwestern United States near San Diego, then traveled (perhaps by hitchhiking) through the Sierra Nevada mountains, where spruce and birch grow, passing through Reno, Nevada, and eventually across the country to upstate New York.
 A 2012 reexamination of the grains concluded, again, that they could have originated only from California, Arizona, or Florida.

 Identification

 Alexander was formally identified on January 26, 2015, more than 35 years after her discovery.
-Laurel Nowell, a close friend in high school from Brooksville, Florida, had started trying to reach Alexander in the 2010s by social media.
+Laurel Nowell, a close friend in high school from Florida, had started trying to reach Alexander in the 2010s by social media.
 She eventually reached Alexander's half-sister, Pamela Dyson, of Panama City, who knew that she had often run away from home, but Dyson had not lived with her younger half-sister after about age 11.
 She learned that no one in her family knew anything of Alexander's whereabouts since the girl had left sometime between 1977 and 1979.
-An ex-boyfriend of the victim verified he'd last seen her in the spring of 1979.
-It is believed the victim hitched a ride while working as a waitress at the truck stop owned by her parents.
+An ex-boyfriend verified he had last seen her in the spring of 1979.

 Dyson and Nowell became concerned that Alexander had fallen victim to a crime after leaving home.
-Dyson said that her mother did report Alexander as missing, but she has since believed that, since Alexander had a history of running away and returning, police may not have taken the case seriously.
+Dyson said that her mother did report Alexander as missing, but she has since assumed that, since Alexander had a history of running away and returning, police may not have taken the case seriously.
 In August 2014, the Hernando County sheriff's office told them no missing persons report had been filed for her, and promptly filed one.

 Carl Koppelman, a California artist, came across the "missing person" report on Alexander as a moderator of the Websleuths online community, where volunteers try to solve cold cases including those of unidentified bodies.
 In 2010, four years earlier, he had sketched the portrait of "Caledonia Jane Doe" and posted it in the National Missing and Unidentified Persons System (NamUs).
 In September 2014, he saw the new listing for Alexander and quickly realized that they were the same person.
 He emailed the Livingston County Sheriff's Office (with copies sent to the NamUs regional administrator, the National Center for Missing and Exploited Children (NCMEC), and the Hernando County Sheriff's Office) to tell them of the strong resemblance between the two images.
 Police arranged to take a DNA sample from Dyson.